Synopsis: Do I Matter? is a journey towards understanding the self-esteem a person possesses and how it builds a foundation for resilience.

 This book aims to help its readers understand the factors that influence one’s self-esteem and what can be done to reframe it—ultimately to develop acceptance and love for oneself regardless of challenges or crisis in life.

-Produced in conjunction with the Samaritans of Singapore (SOS), this book also contains various helpful exercises that will guide you along the way.
+Produced for the Samaritans of Singapore (SOS), this book contains some helpful exercises.

-Praise: "Do I Matter? teaches how to take very good care of ourselves and each other in a manner that is easy to understand and apply." — Ron Kaufman, motivational speaker and New York Times bestselling author of Uplifting Service About the Author: Lai Chun is the Senior Assistant Director at SOS.
-She holds a Master of Science in Training (University of Leicester), Bachelor of Arts in Social Work and Sociology (NUS) and, Diploma in Training and Development (SIM).
-She is also a Certified Life Coach (University of NLP, USA) and a trainer in Applied Suicide Intervention Skills (LivingWorks, Canada).
+Praise: "Do I Matter? teaches how to take very good care of ourselves and each other in a manner that is easy to understand and apply." — Ron Kaufman, motivational speaker and New York Times bestselling author of Uplifting Service.
+About the Author: Lai Chun was a Senior Assistant Director at SOS.

 Synopsis: When she was only seven, Yin's mother took her own life.
 Forty years later, her father jumped to his death.
 This is the story of how she survived her parents' suicides.
 “When someone dear to us dies through suicide, we are left with the agonising ordeal of having to survive the heart-rending loss.
 It traumatises us and leaves us with a profound struggle to make sense of the suicide and learn to live again.
 This first-hand narration promises not only to enlighten, but also serves as a balm for those working through their own loss and grief.”— from the foreword by Anthony Yeo About the Author: Yin, now in her fifties, was a physiotherapist before becoming a homemaker.
 She is married with three children.